Dick Cheney hunting accident: Day of shooting

-The shooting was widely reported to have taken place on Saturday, February11, 2006, based on the public statements of Katherine Armstrong, owner of the 50000 acre Armstrong Ranch.
+The shooting was widely reported to have taken place on Saturday, February11, 2006, based on the public statements of Katherine Armstrong, owner of the 50000 acre Armstrong Ranch it occurred on.
 However, in her statement to the Sheriff, she said the shooting happened on February12.
-Harry Whittington said shortly after the incident, "Accidents do and will happen—and that's what happened last Friday (February 10)."
+Harry Whittington said shortly after the incident, "Accidents do and will happen—and that's what happened last Friday [February 10]."

 Time of shooting

 Mary Matalin stated on Meet the Press that "Somebody had talked to some ranch hand".
 Neither the Sheriff's report nor witness statements identify who this first reporter was.

 The Secret Service said that they gave notice to the Sheriff about one hour after the shooting.
 Kenedy County Sheriff Ramone Salinas III states he first heard of the shooting at about 5:30 p.m. from Captain Charles Kirk, and Salinas implies that he received 'official' notice from the Secret Service at about 5:40 p.m.

 The time of the shooting was not stated by Cheney.